 But knowing why you shut down and being able to stay present when your partner gets frustrated are completely different skills.
 Understanding your attachment patterns and actually feeling safe enough to be vulnerable in real-time — those live in different systems of your body-mind.

 Talk therapy primarily works through the cortex, the part of your brain that processes language, builds narratives, and makes meaning.
 But your fight-flight-freeze responses fire from the brainstem and limbic system — ancient, wordless parts that respond to perceived threat faster than conscious thought can intervene.
+In fact, neuroscientist Joseph LeDoux mapped what he called the brain’s “low road” — a pathway where the amygdala can register a threat in roughly 12 milliseconds, faster than the conscious, thinking brain can even begin to weigh in.

 Your nervous system learned its protective patterns through felt experience, often before you had language at all.
 A toddler doesn’t think “my caregiver is overwhelmed and unavailable, so I need to become very small and undemanding.”
 Their body just learns that certain expressions of need lead to disconnection, and the nervous system adapts accordingly.